yawaramin/ggspec/user-stories.md

   - I want `assert-error` and `assert-not-error` functions to check that a piece of code does or does not cause an error to occur.

+  + As a test writer
+  - So that I can use the framework more easily
+  - I want to be able to use ggspec straight from its git cloned repository directory without having to manipulate any environment variables.